Uniswap/docs/versioned_docs/version-V3/guides/local-environment.md

    $ npm init
    ```

-## Install Hardhat and the Periphery contracts
+## Install Hardhat and the Periphery Contracts

 1. Install [Hardhat](https://hardhat.org/), which you can use for compiling contracts.